Samia-Ahmed-Chowdhury/Chef-Hunter/README.md

 <h1>Food Hunter</h1>
-<p>This project is mainly based on Chef hunting where user can get easily find world best chefs</p>
+<p>This project is mainly focused on Chef hunting, where users can easily find the world's best chefs.</p>

 <h2>Live Link</h2>
 <p>Hosted in Netlify -> <a href="https://food-hunter-bc423.web.app/">Food Hunter</a></p>